Erie County, New York: Higher education

+Libraries

+The Buffalo & Erie County Public Library system has its primary library in Buffalo and 37 branch locations spread across the County.

 Attractions and recreation

 Erie County is home to three professional teams—the NFL's Buffalo Bills, the NHL's Buffalo Sabres and the NLL's Buffalo Bandits, along with Division I's Buffalo Bulls and MILB's Buffalo Bisons.
 The city of Buffalo also features the Buffalo Zoo, The Buffalo History Museum, Burchfield-Penney Art Center and Albright-Knox Art Gallery (all located within a mile of each other in the Delaware Park System), Buffalo and Erie County Botanical Gardens and Buffalo Museum of Science, the Frank Lloyd Wright's Martin House Complex in addition to tourist districts such as Canalside and Larkinville.
 The Erie County Fair, held every August in the Town of Hamburg from 1820 to 2024 (the 2020 event, like much everything else across the country, was cancelled due to the COVID-19 pandemic), is one of the largest county fairs in the United States.

 Erie County Department of Parks, Recreation and Forestry

 The Erie County Department of Parks, Recreation and Forestry was established in 1925 with four parks spanning 2280 acres.
 As of 2003, the county managed 38 properties, totaling approximately 11000 acres of land.
 Management objectives include providing and maintaining recreational space and the conservation of the county's natural and historic resources.
 A 2003 Master Plan identified several broad categories of parks operated by the county, including heritage parks, waterfront parks, conservation parks, special purpose parks and forest management areas.